 Policies in Relation to Slavery and Human Trafficking

-All Ensighten employees have been made aware of our commitment to the Modern Slavery act and our desire that they work in accordance with the act.
-Ensighten operates a “Freedom to Speak Up: Whistleblowing Policy” where staff are encouraged to report any risk relating to the policy.
+It is our intention that CHEQ employees are made aware of our commitment to the Modern Slavery act and our desire that they work in accordance with the act.
+CHEQ operates a “Freedom to Speak Up: Whistleblowing Policy” where staff are encouraged to report any risk related to unethical behavior.

 Reporting

-Our employees are encouraged to report any potential signs of slavery, human trafficking or other human rights abuses to a member of the senior leadership team or our Chief of Staff.
+Our employees are encouraged to report any potential signs of slavery, human trafficking, or other human rights abuses to a member of the senior leadership team or our Chief Legal Officer.
 Our employees are also aware of their rights and the protection offered by our separate Freedom to Speak Up: Whistleblowing Policy should they wish to report any concerns via this channel.

 Risks of Slavery and Human Trafficking